The Definition of a Dog Eye Stye

 You cannot always avoid a dog eye infection stye.
 Your veterinarian recommends routinely cleaning your dog’s face and eyes if they are prone to styes to prevent the accumulation of dirt and debris.

-Seek veterinary care as soon as possible if you see signs of a stye or any other condition affecting your dog’s eyelids.
+Seek veterinary care as soon as possible if you see signs of a stye on your dog’s eye or any other condition affecting your dog’s eyelids.
 In addition to being painful, an untreated stye can cause corneal damage, which may impair your dog’s vision due to its swelling of the eye’s surface.
 The best way to lessen the effects of styes is through early diagnosis and treatment.

 That’s All, Folks

 No matter how much knowledge you gather online, only a professional can differentiate between a minor eye infection and a serious issue.
-If you still see the red swollen eyelid on the dog after trying our simple home cures, take your dog to the vet.
+If you still see a red bump on your dog’s eyelid after trying our simple home cures, take your dog to the vet.

 Project dedicated to support and help to improve Veterinary Medicine.
 Sharing information and raising discussions in the veterinary community.